 Are you working in a job that involves doing things on a computer or sitting and debating in meetings?
 Then you may have had this craving: Doing something with your hands.
 I find it very satisfying to do something manual that doesn’t involve a screen or a key board.
 Like cleaning the windows or mowing the lawn.

 Why is that?
-For one, it provides a balance to a job that only uses cognitive resources.
+For one, it provides a balance to a job that only uses our head.
 Unless you’re walking to another meeting room or make yourself a coffee you don’t use your motor skills in an office job.

-There are actually studies to back this up.
+There are studies to back this up.
 The researchers said

 „Of all the things that can boost emotions, motivation, and perceptions during a workday, the single most important is making progress in meaningful work.“

-Next to the need of doing something useful, this can help you stay motivated to keep on and finish the task.
+Next to the need of doing something useful („What’s the purpose of my work?“), this can help you stay motivated to keep on and finish the task.
 And you get that satisfying, rewarding feeling like when cleaning the dishes (or doing some other manual task).

 This could look like